Table of Contents

 - 1 bell pepper, diced

-- 2 large tomatoes, diced (or 1 can of no-salt-added tomatoes)
+- 2 large tomatoes, diced (or one can of no-salt-added tomatoes)

 - 1 cup no-salt-added black beans (rinsed if canned)